BimmerBass/Loki/README.md

 - King safety evaluation.
 - Specialized piece evaluation.
 This has been implemented, but lost elo, so it is disabled at the moment.
 I will experiment with it in the future.

 A tapered eval is used to interpolate between game phases.
+Additionally, each thread's evaluation function object has its own evaluation hash table (128KB).

-Additionally, the entire evaluation is tuned using an SPSA-texel optimization algorithm.
+The evaluation function is tuned using an SPSA-texel tuning framework.
+This will later be changed though.

 #### Search
 - Lazy SMP supporting up to 8 threads.